 8. Submit the XML sitemap to Google Search Console)

 Most sitemap components will generate the sitemap under the URL /sitemap.xml which is the standard location for it, this is the location search engine crawlers will look for it.

 Google Search Console is an invaluable tool if you want to closely monitor how you are doing in your SEO, and one of the features it offers is the possibility of submitting a sitemap for your domain.

 To do this, click on the above link, verify your domain (usually by uploading a simple file to your website), visit the Sitemaps tab and then you can submit the file directly by adding the location of the file.

 You should do the same thing with Bing WebMaster Tools as can be seen below:

-We won't delve into the details of Google Search Console itself or Bing WebMaster Tools here (it is too vast a topic), but if you are serious about SEO, then you need to make sure you visit Google Search Console often and understand what's going on with your site.
+We won't delve into the details of Google Search Console itself or Bing WebMaster Tools here (it is too vast a topic), but if you are serious about SEO, then you need to make sure you visit Google Search Console often and understand what's going on with your Joomla site.

-Same goes for the Bing WebMasters tool.
+The same goes for the Bing WebMasters tool.

 9. Include Keywords in Page Titles